Proudly Announcing our 2022-2023 Grant Partners:

 New Orleans, LA

 Medicine Bowl’s mission is to heal our relationship with the planet, the land and one another.
 It is a relationship fueled queer and trans, Black and Indigenous led land-based strategy for liberation.
 They are a constellation of organizers, farmers, medicine people and land stewards who believe they can nourish, feed, house & build alternative structures for for our communities and ourselves.
-We are giving this group general support via BYP100.

 The mission of the Salvadoran General Circle (El Salvador Based) is to heal ourselves and our communities from some of the deep wounds of systemic violence, by building and nurturing a sisterhood of transformative community leaders through formal and informal praxis-based education in healing, peacebuilding, and group facilitation.
 The mission of the Decolonized Relationships Circle (US-based) is to support young women in healing themselves and their communities from the deep wounds of systemic violence, by encouraging North American communities responsible for a great deal of this violence to channel resources towards the healing and resiliency building efforts deemed most effective by the community-based, Salvadoran team.
 We are supporting their first salaried team member based in El Salvador.

 The Omid Foundation strengthens the social, emotional, gender, educational, and economic competencies of marginalized young women in the Persian speaking world, providing them with opportunities to experience a full range of life options through self-empowerment, counseling, education, and training, so that they can overcome the traumas of their past, and not only rebuild their own lives but also play an important role in the transformation of the world around them.
 We are supporting their program to improve the reproductive health competencies of marginalized young women in Afghanistan.